houby-studio/small-business-fridge/README.md

 ## Forking repo

-All you need to do is setup your very own config file containing all sensitive information.
-That is something you should add to your `.gitignore` file.
+All you need to do is download this repo and setup your very own config file containing all sensitive information.
+That is something you should add to your `.gitignore` file so your sensitive information never leave your computer to public repository.

 ## Following tutorial

 Well, you just watch the videos provided above and apply your own ideas in between.

-*Small tip: Start with installing [express generator](https://expressjs.com/en/starter/generator.html) with following command:
+*Small tip: Start with installing [express generator](https://expressjs.com/en/starter/generator.html) with following command*:
 `npm install -g express-generator`
 `express --hbs`
 `npm install`